The Insurance and Reinsurance Law Review: Sweden

 iv Intermediaries and the role of the broker

 As described in Section II, insurance intermediary activities in Sweden can be conducted by an entity or an individual authorised by the SFSA, an ancillary insurance intermediary or a tied insurance intermediary.
-It is quite common in Sweden for insurance companies to use tied insurance intermediaries (e.g., banks), for which they are liable for any damage inflicted as a result of the intermediary activities.
+It is quite common in Sweden for insurance companies to use tied insurance intermediaries (e.g., banks), in respect of which the insurance companies are liable for any damage inflicted as a result of the intermediary activities.

 Insurance intermediaries are required to act in accordance with conduct rules as stipulated in the Insurance Distribution Act.
 Generally, insurance intermediaries are required to conduct their business in accordance with good insurance distribution practice and with due consideration of the customer's interests.
 Furthermore, an insurance distributor must act honestly, fairly and professionally.
 If an insurance intermediary is part of the Swedish Insurance Intermediaries Association (SFM) and InsureSec – an organisation established by SFM and the larger Swedish life insurance companies using intermediaries for insurance distribution – additional industry regulations apply with the purpose of facilitating adequate advice on insurance coverage.13 InsureSec also established a disciplinary forum for its registered members in the event of violations of industry regulations.

 On the Swedish market, insurance products are distributed by the insurance companies themselves and through different types of insurance intermediaries.
-In practice, it is common for insurance seekers to ask insurance intermediaries for advice on suitable insurance cover and on which insurance company provides an insurance contract that matches its needs.
+In practice, it is common for insurance seekers to ask insurance intermediaries for advice on suitable insurance cover and on which insurance company provides an insurance contract that matches the insurance seeker's needs.

 A claim of insurance coverage under an insurance contract can be made as a result of an insured event.
 The definition of an insured event as well as information about how to make a claim are usually covered by the conditions of the insurance contract.
-An insurance contract can also provide for a time period under which a claim must be notified to the insurance company.
+An insurance contract can also stipulate a period in which a claim must be notified to the insurance company.
 The remedy for a late notice is a reduction of indemnification, which is proportionate to any loss incurred by the insurer as a result of the late notice.

 The ultimate deadline to notify a claim to the insurer is regulated by the statute of limitations under the Insurance Contracts Act.
 The statute of limitations for an insured to bring legal proceedings against the insurer is within 10 years of the date when the claim was triggered, according to the insurance contract.
 If a claim has been notified within that time, the insured has at least six months to bring legal proceedings from the date of receipt of the insurer's final decision.